bparanj/crystal/computer/terms/external-data-bus.md

    - **Peripheral Component Interconnect (PCI) Bus**: Connects peripheral devices to the CPU.
    - **Universal Serial Bus (USB)**: Connects external devices like keyboards, mice, and storage devices.

-Understanding the external data bus is essential for comprehending how different parts of a computer system communicate and work together.
-It plays a crucial role in the overall performance and functionality of the system.
+Understanding the external data bus is necessary for comprehending how different parts of a computer system communicate and work together.
+It plays a role in the overall performance and functionality of the system.